-Degree Programs: The Department offers the Bachelor of Science in Music Degree with concentrations in 1) Instrumental/General Music Education, 2) Vocal/General Music Education, 3) Liberal Arts, and 4) Commercial Music with emphases in Business, Technology and Performance.
+Degree Programs: The Department offers the Bachelor of Science in Music Degree with concentrations in Instrumental/General Music Education, 2) Vocal/General Music Education, 3) Commercial Music with emphases in Business, Technology and Performance, and 4) the B.S. in Music without concentration (a.k.a.
+B.S. in Music-Liberal Arts).
 In cooperation with the College of Education's Department of Teaching and Learning, the Department of Music also offers the Master of Education in Curriculum and Instruction in Music.
 Please refer to the Graduate Catalog for more information.